-- L. monocytogenes has been the most common cause of foodborne illness from cheese in recent years.
-E. coli, Salmonella spp., and Campylobacter jejuni are also potential sources of foodborne illness from cheese.
+- Monocytogenes has been the most common cause of foodborne illness from cheese in recent years.
+E. coli, Salmonella spp., and Campylobacter jejuniare also potential sources of foodborne illness from cheese.
 These pathogens cause gastrointestinal illness and in serious cases can lead to hemolytic-uremic syndrome, premature labor, miscarriage, and death.

 Cheese is a dairy product made from pressed milk curds.
 The main components of cheese are water, milk fat, and milk proteins, predominantly casein.
 There are over 300 varieties of cheese produced in the U.S., most of which are made from cows’ milk.
 There are also varieties made from the milk of sheep, goats, and domestic water buffalo.
-The popularity of frozen meals containing cheese, such as pizza, as well as specialty, artisanal, and farmstead cheeses, contribute a tremendous proportion of the demand in the dairy and cheese industries.
-Specialty cheeses are regarded as having high quality and are unique in some way, whether it is the processing method used or the presence of a distinct flavor.
+A tremendous proportion of the demand in the dairy and cheese industries comes from the popularity of frozen meals containing cheese, such as pizza, as well as from specialty, artisanal, and farmstead cheeses.
+Specialty cheeses are regarded as having high quality and as being unique in some way, whether it is the processing method used or the presence of a distinct flavor.
 Artisan or artisanal cheeses are made in small batches, almost entirely by hand, and with as little mechanization as possible.
 Farmstead cheese is a type of artisanal cheese that is produced on the farm from milk obtained from the farmer’s animals only.

 Cheese can be ripened (aged) by bacteria or mold or left unripened (fresh), such as cream cheese and cottage cheese.
-Cheese is categorized by its degree of hardness, and legal standards dictate the maximum moisture limits and minimum milk fat levels for those categories, which include:
+Cheese is categorized by its degree of hardness, and legal standards dictate the maximum moisture limits and minimum milk fat levels for those categories.

 - Soft (e.g. Brie, ricotta, and feta);

 - Semi-soft (e.g. blue, mozzarella, and provolone);